abingdonpta/abingdonpta/content/roles.md

 The PTA's Back to School Picnic has been a tradition for many years.
 It's held on the weekend before the first day of school.
 It's a wonderful way for kids and families to reconnect.
 The picnic is a potluck in which the PTA provides some food while attendees bring side dishes, fruits & vegetables, and desserts.

-### 🍂 Fall Event
+### 🎃 Trunk or Treat

 In 2021, the PTA held a Trunk or Treat in which volunteers decked out their cars in spooky setups and handed out candy to costumed visitors.
 In prior years, the PTA held a Fall Festival with games and other activities.

-### ❄️ Winter Event
+### ❄️ Winter Wonderland

 The PTA organized Winter Wonderland in 2022 with music, games, alpacas, and a garden cleanup.

-### 🌱 Spring Event
+### 🇺🇳 International Night

 The PTA has held International Night each spring between 2017-2019 and in 2022.
-International Night celebrates the diverse population of our school and the many countries and cultures they represent.
+International Night celebrates the diverse population of our school and the many countries and cultures we represent.

 ### 🎓 5th Grade Promotion